yext/search-ui-react/docs/answers-react-components.standardsection.md

 ## StandardSection variable

-The configuration for a StandardSection.
+A component that displays all the results for a vertical using a standard section template.

 <b>Signature:</b>